BrownCSCI1230/lab06_light/README.md

     </figcaption>
 </p>

-##### Task 6
-Calculate the reflection direction of the incoming light and eyesight direction based on the data provided.

-##### Task 7
+##### Task 3
 Calculate the specular component.
+* get reflection direction of the incoming light
+* get eyesight direction based on the data provided.

+Calculate the

 ### 2.4 Attenuation